Empire: Early empires

 The earliest known empire appeared in southern Egypt sometime around 3200 BC.
 Southern Egypt was divided by three kingdoms each centered on a powerful city.
 Hierapolis conquered the other two cities over two centuries, and later grew into the country of Egypt.
-The Akkadian Empire, established by Sargon of Akkad (24th century BC), was an early all-Mesopotamian empire which spread into Anatolia, the Levant and Ancient Iran.
-This imperial achievement was repeated by Shamshi-Adad I of Assyria and Hammurabi of Babylon in the 19th and 18th centuries BC.
-In the 15th century BC, the New Kingdom of Ancient Egypt, ruled by Thutmose III, was ancient Africa's major force upon incorporating Nubia and the ancient city-states of the Levant.

-In the Amarna Period (15th-13th centuries BC), Egypt, the Middle Assyrian Empire, Hittite Empire, and those of the Mitanni and Elamites formed club of great powers.
-Egypt and the Hittites emerged as two dominant Empires of the club and in 1274 BC clashed in the Battle of Kadesh.
-The confrontation was not decisive and soon the Amarna international system was dissolved during the late Bronze Age collapse.
-All its empires declined.
-The first empire to recover from the collapse was the Neo-Assyrian Empire (916–612 BC).
-By 673 BC, Assyria conquered the entire Fertile Crescent including Cyprus and Egypt.

 The Assyrian achievement, however, was short lived.
-In the 6th century BC, the Median Empire, Babylonians, Scythians and Cimmerians allied and defeated the Assyrian Empire.
+In the 6th century BC, the Median Empire, Babylonians, Scythians, and Cimmerians allied and defeated the Assyrian Empire.
 The Assyrian capital, Nineveh, was razed by their combined armies in 612 BC.
 Never again a world leading empire would be centered in a great River Valley.
 The fall of Nineveh marks the end of the River Valleys age and the beginning of the Axial Age, when the center of power shifted away from the great River Valleys, and empires suddenly became significantly larger.
 The Median Empire became the first leading empire, the largest of its day, centered beyond River Valleys.
 This Empire lasted for about sixty years and was conquered by the Persian Empire.

 From 1500 BC in China rose the Shang Empire which was succeeded by the Zhou Empire around 1100 BC.
 Chronologically, the collapse of Shang also coincides with the late Bronze Age collapse.
 Both Shang and Zhou equalled or surpassed in territory their contemporary Near Eastern empires.
 The Zhou Empire dissolved in 770 BC into feudal multi-state system which lasted for five and a half centuries until the universal conquest of Qin in 221 BC.